willpinha/react-computer/CONTRIBUTING.md

 -   Have clean and organized code, separated into files
 -   Be responsive on mobile

-## Guides
+## ⚡ Guides

 ### Running the project locally

-*react.computer* uses PNPM.
+_react.computer_ uses PNPM.
 It is the only package manager accepted for this project

 ```
 pnpm i